feenkcom/bloc-pac/Focus-Finder.md

 # Focus Finder

-Allows users to find a next or previous focusable element in a given direction relative to an element or an area.
+Allows users to find the next or the previous focusable element in a given direction relative to an element or an area.

 ## Depend on it
 ```smalltalk